AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 .. attention:: While mostly stable, LKQL is not completely done yet.
-The language will keep being extended with new constructs, and from time to time syntax might change to accomodate new language constructs/enhance the language ergonomics/fix design mistakes.
+The language will keep being extended with new constructs, and from time to time syntax might change to accommodate new language constructs/enhance the language ergonomics/fix design mistakes.

 Language changes
 ================

-Under this section, we'll document language changes chronogically, and categorize them by AdaCore GNATcheck release.
+Under this section, we'll document language changes chronologically, and categorize them by AdaCore GNATcheck release.

 25.0